 On the east side of 35th Ave NE in Wedgwood there has not been any strong historical neighborhood name use other than the Shearwater Navy housing.
 In the 1940s there was a community club called Eastwood, before its merger into one club for all of Wedgwood.
 One of the eastern-Wedgwood plat names is Oneida Gardens, which was the original name for today’s Wedgewood Estates apartment complex.
-Without any commercial district, long-running institutions or landmarks in Wedgwood on the east side of 35th Ave NE, there aren’t any historical name associations which are meaningful to current residents around the area of Decatur School.
+Without any commercial district, long-running institutions or landmarks in Wedgwood along 40th Ave NE, there aren’t any historical name associations which are meaningful to current residents around the area of Decatur School.

 The name of Decatur School fades away and then returns again

 In September 2016 a new Thornton Creek School building opened at 7712 40th Ave NE, with the designation “at Decatur” no longer being used.
-It seems that like the other references to Decatur, including Seattle pioneer residences and street names, the name of Decatur School no longer has resonance in modern experience in Seattle or in the Wedgwood neighborhood.
-Unlike “Wedgwood” which spread to general use in business names and then to the whole neighborhood, the name “Decatur” has faded from use.
+It seemed that like the other references to Decatur, including Seattle pioneer residences and street names, the name of Decatur School no longer had resonance in modern experience in Seattle or in the Wedgwood neighborhood.
+Unlike “Wedgwood” which spread to general use in business names and then to the whole neighborhood, the name “Decatur” faded from use.

 Four Wagons West: The Story of Seattle, Roberta Frye Watt, 1931.
 Seattle Public Library, 979.7772.